PramodKumarYadav/WebdriverCI/readme.md

 - [ ] Use of CI to run tests with each merge in master
 - [ ] Use of reports (html) & CI parceable

-# Design components
-- Step1: Test Environment setup (using dockers)
-- Step2: Design should be clean and should allow for easy CI/manual switch.
-- Step3: Run tests from CI (automated scheduled or triggered).
-Or manually: from command line.
-- Step4: Version control tests in Git (any server such as Github).
-- Step5: Reports (For both CI-parceable and humans - html)

 # Test objectives
 - Tests should be atomic and not dependent on other tests.
     - To increase speed of execution.